 According to the legends, Syambhunath was created from a primordial lake over 2000 years ago.
-Swayambhu Purana tells you the story that the valley was once a huge lake.
-In the lake, a lotus grew and it radiated the dazzling light.
-Manjushri, the bodhisattva of wisdom and learning, had the vision of this radiating light emerging out of the lotus.
-When he saw that light he decided to go there and worship the shining lotus.
-He also felt that if there is no lake of water then more human pilgrims can come and experience the close view of the lightning lotus.
-So to make the site more accessible for human pilgrims he decided to cut a gorge at Chovar.
-Then the water drained away leaving the Valley of Kathmandu.
-Finally, the lotus was converted into a hill and flowers became Stupa.
-The valley is now known as Swayambhu which means ‘self-created’.
+Swayambhu Purana tells you the story that the valley was once a vast lake.
+In the lake, a lotus grew, and it radiated the dazzling light.
+Manjushri, the bodhisattva of wisdom and learning, envisioned this radiating light emerging out of the lotus.
+When he saw that light, he decided to go there and worship the shining lotus.
+He also felt that if there was no lake of water, more human pilgrims could come and experience the close view of the lightning lotus.
+So to make the site more accessible for human pilgrims, he decided to cut a gorge at Chovar.
+Then the water drained away, leaving the Valley of Kathmandu.
+Finally, the lotus was converted into a hill, and flowers became Stupa.
+The valley is now known as Swayambhu, which means ‘self-created.’

-Later in 2011 due to a lightning strike during a thunderstorm damaged some regions of the temple.
+Later in 2011, a lightning strike during a thunderstorm damaged some regions of the temple.
 Further, Swayanbhunath also suffered damage due to the earthquake in April 2015.

 How can you get to the Swayambhunath Stupa?

-From the center of Kathmandu, you can go to Swayambhunath stupa by taking a bus or taxi.
-Taking the bus or taxi it all depends on your interest.
+You can go to Swayambhunath stupa from the center of Kathmandu by taking a bus or taxi.
+Taking the bus or taxi all depends on your interest.

 There are two ways to reach the top of the hill.
-There are around 365 steps of the staircase at the eastern side of the stupa that takes you to the stupa.
-However, if you are not interested to walk on these 365 steps of the eastern staircase then you use the road entrance which is on the western side of the stupa.
+There are around 365 steps of the staircase on the eastern side of the stupa that takes you to the stupa.
+However, if you are not interested in walking on these 365 steps of the east staircase, you use the road entrance on the western side of the stupa.

-Every day hundreds of Buddhist and Hindu Pilgrims climb the 365 steps from the eastern side that lead to the stupa, passing the gilded Vajra and two lions guarding the entrance and commence the clockwise rotation of the stupa by spinning the prayer wheels.
-The stairway was constructed by King Pratap Malla in the 17th century.
+Every day, hundreds of Buddhist and Hindu Pilgrims climb the 365 steps from the eastern side leading to the stupa, passing the gilded Vajra and two lions guarding the entrance and commencing the clockwise rotation of the stupa by spinning the prayer wheels.
+King Pratap Malla constructed the stairway in the 17th century.